-A New York chapter 13 bankruptcy is wonderful part of our federal laws.
-You can the use the chapter 13 to stop a house foreclosure, make up the missed mortgage payments and keep the house.
+A New York chapter 13 bankruptcy is wonderful federal law.
+Bnakruptcy attorney use chapter 13 bankruptcy to stop a house foreclosure, make up the missed mortgage payments and keep the house.
 You can also pay off back taxes through your Chapter 13 plan and stop interest from accruing on your tax debt.
 It lets you rearrange your financial affairs, repay a portion of your debts and put yourself back on your financial feet.
 The most important thing about Chapter 13 is that it will allow you to keep your valuables—especially your home and car—which might otherwise be lost.
 You repay your debts through a Chapter 13 plan.
 The plan shows how you intend to repay of all or a portion of your debts.

-In New York, a chapter 13 plan must be submitted to the bankruptcy court and approved to become effective.
-Once the Bankruptcy Court approves the plan, it will prohibit your creditors from collecting their claims from you during the course of the case.
+In New York, a chapter 13 plan is created by the chapter 13 bankruptcy attorney and is submitted to the bankruptcy court and must be approved to become effective.
+Once the Bankruptcy Court confirms the plan, it will prohibit your creditors from collecting their claims from you during the course of the case and allow you to pay off the debts in monthly installments.

 Under a typical New York chapter 13 bankruptcy plan, you make monthly payments to a person called the New York Chapter 13 trustee, who is appointed by the New York Bankruptcy court, either Southern , Eastern or Northern District.
 The New York chapter 13 Trustee collects the money paid by you under the plan and disburses it to your creditors as the plan directs.
 Upon completion of the payments in the chapter 13 plan, you will be discharged from liability for the remainder of your debts.
 The plan can last from 3 to 5 years.